Thomas Goolnik

-Thomas Goolnik is a person formerly associated with the company TLD Networks.
+Thomas Goolnik is a man formerly associated with the company TLD Networks.
 He has achieved notoriety in a battle over the European "Right To Be Forgotten" (RTBF), in particular whether current articles written about the RTBF are also subject to that regulation.

 TLD Network complaint and settlement

 TLD Networks was an alternative domain name network set up by Thomas Goolnik in 2001.
-On February 28, 2002 the United States District Court for the Northern District of Illinois, Eastern Division, in Chicago, issued an injunction that suspended the registration of certain web sites that were registered with TLD Networks.
+On February 28, 2002, the United States District Court for the Northern District of Illinois, Eastern Division, in Chicago, issued an injunction that suspended the registration of certain web sites that were registered with TLD Networks.
 The Federal Trade Commission (FTC) had filed the complaint, alleging that TLD Network Ltd, TLD Networks, Quantum Management Ltd, TBS Industries Ltd and Thomas Goolnik advertised and sold alternative DNS root domains, i.e. having top-level domains not approved by ICANN.
 The story of the original indictment was reported by The New York Times in an article on March 12, 2002.
 Regulators alleged that the defendants raised $1 million in registration fees during their nine months of operation.

 A settlement was reached with the FTC in 2002 which, among other things, barred TLD Networks and Thomas Goolnik "from making misrepresentations about the usability of domain names or about the nature of any product or service they sell over the Internet."

 In November 2003 the FTC took additional action, filing an amended complaint adding Barclays Bank PLC as a post-judgment relief defendant in the case.